8.3

 • Registration fee

-• Guardianship (registration with the agency + guardian services)
+• Guardianship (registration with the agency + guardian services for children under 15 years old)

 • Personal pocket expenses